Xombit/motwm-xp/README.md

 ## Credits

 Created for **Melody of the Weirding Mover: Ahvindamahdorah’s Demise** By Xombit the Zombie.
-Thanks to the D35E system maintainers and the FoundryVTT community for APIs and examples.
+Thanks to the D35E system maintainers including Rughalt and RevJake, Axecleft for initial compatibility testing, Landryan for bugfix testing, and the FoundryVTT community for APIs and examples.